 - 2. Steps and Description of the Administrative Resolution Process. - 1.
 Notice is received by the School and/or a Complaint is made.
 [Approximately 5 days]. - 2.
 The Investigator is appointed and the Notice of Investigation and Allegations (NOIA) is provided to the Parties[Approximately 3 days from receipt of all information for NOIA].
 For more information, please see below. - 3.
 The Investigation is conducted.
 [Approximately 30-45 days, may vary depending on a variety of factors, including number of involved parties/witnesses and their availability] For More information, please see below. - 4.
 The Investigator provides a copy of the Draft Investigation Report to the Title IX Coordinator. - 5.
 Draft Investigation Report Review: The Title IX Coordinator will provide the Draft Investigation Report to the Parties and the Decision-maker for review.
 This includes an opportunity for the parties to inspect and review all relevant evidence obtained during the investigation, for a review and comment period of five (5) business days so that each Party may meaningfully respond to the evidence.
 This also allows the Decision-maker, along with the Parties, to provide the Investigator with a list of relevant questions that they would like asked of the Parties or any witness.
 Parties may choose to waive all or part of the review period.
-The Title IX Coordinator will also provide notice to the Parties of the Decision-maker. - a) The parties may provide a response to the Investigator about the information contained in the report. - b) The Title IX Coordinator will also request the Parties to provide a proposed list of questions to the Investigator to ask the other Party or Parties and witnesses. - (i) To the extent credibility is in dispute and relevant to one or more of the allegations, questions proposed by the Parties may also explore credibility. - (ii) All party questions must be posed during this phase of the process and cannot be posed later unless authorized by the Decision-maker. - (iii) The Investigator will share all party-proposed questions with the Decision-maker, who will finalize the list with the Investigator to ensure all questions are both relevant and permissible.

-- c) The Decision-maker Draft Report Review: - (i) The Decision-maker may provide the Investigator with a list of relevant questions to ask the Parties and/or any witnesses. - a) To the extent credibility is in dispute and relevant to one or more of the allegations, the questions provided by the Decision-maker may also explore credibility.

-- b) The Decision-maker will meet with the Investigator to determine which questions from the Parties are relevant, permissible, and not duplicative. - (ii) Once the Decision-maker receives and reviews the file, they can recommend dismissal to the Title IX Coordinator, if they believe the grounds are met.

-- f) Draft Investigative Report Follow-up Meetings - a) Investigator will lead additional meetings with the parties and witnesses to ask the questions posed by the Decision-maker and the questions - proposed by the Parties identified and as approved by the Decision-maker as relevant, permissible, and not duplicative.

-(i) For any question deemed not relevant, permissible, or as duplicative, the Investigator will provide a written rationale in the Final Investigative b) The record of these meetings is provided to the Parties to review, typically within three (3) business days of the last meeting.
-The Parties have five (5)
+The Title IX Coordinator will also provide notice to the Parties of the Decision-maker. - a) The parties may provide a response to the Investigator about the information contained in the report. - b) The Title IX Coordinator will also request the Parties to provide a proposed list of questions to the Investigator to ask the other Party or Parties and witnesses. - (i) To the extent credibility is in dispute and relevant to one or more of the allegations, questions proposed by the Parties may also explore credibility. - (ii) All party questions must be posed during this phase of the process and cannot be posed later unless authorized by the Decision-maker. - (iii) The Investigator will share all party-proposed questions with the Decision-maker, who will finalize the list with the Investigator to ensure all questions are both relevant and permissible. - c) The Decision-maker Draft Report Review: - (i) The Decision-maker may provide the Investigator with a list of relevant questions to ask the Parties and/or any witnesses. - a) To the extent credibility is in dispute and relevant to one or more of the allegations, the questions provided by the Decision-maker may also explore credibility. - b) The Decision-maker will meet with the Investigator to determine which questions from the Parties are relevant, permissible, and not duplicative. - (ii) Once the Decision-maker receives and reviews the file, they can recommend dismissal to the Title IX Coordinator, if they believe the grounds are met. - f) Draft Investigative Report Follow-up Meetings - a) Investigator will lead additional meetings with the parties and witnesses to ask the questions posed by the Decision-maker and the questions proposed by the Parties identified and as approved by the Decision-maker as relevant, permissible, and not duplicative. - (i) For any question deemed not relevant, permissible, or as duplicative, the Investigator will provide a written rationale in the Final Investigative Report (as an appendix) or verbally during a recorded meeting. - b) The record of these meetings is provided to the Parties to review, typically within three (3) business days of the last meeting.
+The Parties have five (5) business days to review the record and propose follow-up questions to be asked by the Investigator. - c) The final proposed questions will be reviewed by the Decision-maker for relevance and permissibility.